Eliminate dental fear with sleep dentistry

 If you routinely miss dental appointments or have a particularly lengthy or painful procedure coming up, you may wish to discuss sleep dentistry with our dentists.
 Sleep dentistry has excellent results and can prevent you from sacrificing your dental health.

-Whether you’re based in Melbourne, Point Cook or Geelong, The Point Dental has unique expertise in sleep dentistry and we’d love to hear from you.
+Whether you’re based in Melbourne or Point Cook, The Point Dental has unique expertise in sleep dentistry and we’d love to hear from you.